 READ MORE: Netra Tarpana: Ayurvedic Treatment For Dry Eyes

-Triphala can be used in all type of eye problems only by changing the adjuvants (anupana) depending upon the doshic predominance.
-For example, Triphala is used with oil (taila), ghrita and honey (madhu) in Vataja, Pittaja and Kaphaja eye problems respectively.12
+Triphala can be used in all types of eye problems only by changing the adjuvants (anupana) depending upon the doshic predominance.
+For example, Triphala is used with the oil (taila), ghrita and honey (madhu) in Vataja, Pittaja and Kaphaja eye problems respectively.12

 Triphala Ghee / Triphala Ghrita Recipe

 Heat all the ingredients in a large vessel until the following characteristics are observed.

 The intake of this Triphala ghee improves eyesight and has encouraging results in the treatment of Myopia and other eye diseases.
 Along with this, it can also be useful in Tarpan of the eyes.13

 Triphala sweet balls are useful for several ailments.
 Sweet balls are prepared with Triphala, Operculina turpenthum (Trivritta), Long Pepper or Pippali (Piper longum Linn.), sugar, and honey.
 It can be helpful in alleviating all types of hemorrhage and fever.

 Powder of Operculina turpenthum (Trivritta), Triphala, Embelia ribes (Vidanga), Long Pepper (Pippali), and an alkali preparation made with the whole plant of barley (Yavakshar) is mixed together and taken with ghee or honey or made into sweet balls with jaggery.
 It can be helpful in alleviating abdominal tumor (Gulma), splenomegaly, dyspnoea, later stages of jaundice (Halimak), anorexia, and other disorders caused by Kapha and Vata dosha.14